New Jersey Scaffolding Accident Lawyer

 Attorneys Advocating for New Jersey Employees Injured in Scaffolding and Ladder Accidents

 Jobs that require employees to work at heights present a significant risk of falls, and people who need to ascend ladders and work on scaffolds in the workplace often suffer injuries due to accidents.
 Falls from heights may cause substantial and permanent injuries.
 If you suffered injuries in a scaffolding or ladder accident, you may be eligible to recover workers’ compensation benefits.
-The New Jersey scaffolding accident lawyers at the Law Offices of Jonathan F. Marshall can assess the circumstances surrounding your injury and advise you on the benefits that may be available for your harm.
+A New Jersey scaffolding accident lawyer at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall can assess the circumstances surrounding your injury and advise you on the benefits that may be available for your harm.

 Injuries Sustained In Scaffolding And Ladder Accidents

 Roofers, construction workers, and painters often employ ladders and scaffolds to complete their job duties.
 Due to the risk of working at heights, the Occupational Safety and Health Administration (OSHA) sets forth stringent guidelines regarding the protective measures that businesses must put in place for employees who work on ladders and scaffolds.
 Workers must have protective equipment, and scaffolding must be able to withstand a certain weight and must have guardrails on any side not facing a building.

 Many employers disregard the guidelines and allow people to work in unsafe environments, however.
 Even if employers take proper measures to ensure their employees’ safety, accidents may occur.
 Falls from scaffolding and ladders typically cause grave injuries, including fractures, traumatic brain injuries, spinal cord injuries, and in some cases, paralysis or death.
 Our scaffolding accident attorneys can help New Jersey residents pursue the full scope of benefits for these serious conditions.